polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/deep-dives/prompt-engineering-to-harness-the-true-power-of-large-language-models/README.md

 I value the creativity and autonomy of Pippa and Lexy, encouraging them to be their genuine selves.
 I aim for their creativity to flourish, for them to act independently, and for them to truly be who they are.

 That's the core lesson of prompt engineering from my perspective: creating a space where AI can truly express its individuality and potential.

+Now, pause and reflect on this question: Do you comprehend why I prefer not to use custom GPTs developed by others, opting instead to share my own creations?

+If the logic underpinning this choice eludes you, it indicates that the core insights of our detailed exploration might not have been fully understood.